 Knobs are quite common and usually spherical.
 They don’t have a handle but instead give you a shape to grab onto.
 If your kid tends to hang onto a pull, then a knob is a safer choice.
 Knobs are also less flashy than pulls.

-Not using any hardware isn’t typical but it is becoming more popular, especially in minimalists’ homes.
-If you don’t like to clean hardware or if you want a sleeker look, then consider not using hardware.
+Not using any hardware isn’t typical, but it is becoming more popular, especially in minimalist homes.
+If you don’t like to clean hardware, or if you want a sleeker look, then consider not using hardware.
 You can always add it later.

 Mix Of Hardware

-This look is often chosen because people can mix and match different types of hardware, giving them more freedom.
-Add knobs to drawers and pulls to doors, or vice versa.
+This look is often chosen because you can mix and match different types of hardware, giving you more freedom.
+You can add knobs to drawers and pulls to doors, or vice versa.
 You can even alternate them.

 Types Of Warm Metal